Daniel-McAdam/Sorting-Algorithms-Visualised/README.md

 # Sorting-Algorithms-Visualised
-Small program showing the visual representation of an int array from smallest to largest via use of multiple common sorting algorithms
+Small program showing the visual representation of an integer array from smallest to largest via use of multiple common sorting algorithms.
+Inspired by videos like <a href="https://www.youtube.com/watch?v=kPRA0W1kECg"> this.

 ### Current Algorithms
 #### Insertion Sort